Skip to main content

 • Path: quarantine/{domain}/{dataset}/condemned/ingest_date={YYYY-MM-DD}/run_id={...}/

-• Lifecycle: Transitions to Glacier after 5 years, deletion after 7 years requires human approval
+• Lifecycle: Transitions to Glacier after 5 years for cost; deletion only via explicit, approved process

 • Condemnation reasons: DUPLICATE_FAILURE, MAX_ATTEMPTS, DUPLICATE_TRANSACTION_ID

-• Human approval required for reprocessing or deletion (see Human Validation Policy)
+• Human approval required for reprocessing or deletion (see Human Validation Policy - excluded from documentation)

 © 2026 Stephen AdeiCC BY 4.0